 David Bennett author of The Sinner's Prayer: Its Origins and Dangers

 ABOUT THE AUTHOR

 I am a deeply flawed husband, father, friend, and employee who, through faith, is completely dependent on the mercy of Jesus Christ.
 I’m scared of tornadoes.
-I don’t like green peas, and I’m terrible at personal bios.
-I have the useless ability to spot a toupee (Bob Costas is my next study; look into it), but have yet to figure out how to harness my powers into Bill Gates level wealth.
-Sometimes I wonder if Stevie Wonder is really blind (Exhibit A is when he caught the microphone that Paul McCartney accidentally knocked over).
+I don’t like English peas and I’m terrible at personal bios.
+I have the useless ability to spot a toupee (Bob Costas is my next study; look into it) but have yet to harness my powers into Bill Gates level wealth.
+Sometimes I wonder if Stevie Wonder is blind (Exhibit A is when he caught the microphone that Paul McCartney accidentally knocked over).
 My most frequent dream casts me back to the glory days of high school basketball where I dribble off my foot and the ball rolls out of bounds.
 Science has interpreted the dream to mean you are supposed to buy my book.
 Perhaps my greatest flaw is a fondness for cottage cheese.
 Don't hold it against me.

 If you'd like to get in touch, click here to email us.